-Electomagnetic water descalers are the final type of hardness treatment systems available.
+Electomagnetic water descalers such as the iSpring ED2000 are the final type of hardness treatment systems available.
 Unlike traditional softeners, these units don’t use tanks.
 Instead, a pair of magnets are used to produce a magnetic field that alters the hardness minerals in water.

 The issue with magnetic descalers is that they’re a mostly untested technology, and they don’t always produce the desired results.
 When you buy an electromagnetic water descaler system, you won’t be able to test your water hardness before and after use to check that the system works, as your water will be just as hard as before.

 The only proof of performance is a noticeable reduction in limescale over time.
 However, if you already had a lot of scale buildup in your home, it might be difficult to spot any new limescale.